 - WeVideo is a great choice across all platforms as it is free and very easy to use.
-The FREE version has a limit on recording time of five minutes.
+The FREE version has a limit on a recording time of five minutes.
 That is perfect as students should be creating a remix of three minutes or less.
 WeVideo has great video tutorials to learn how to use the program.

 - Here is an excellent article from Harvard for finding resources in the public domain as we want to teach our students to use resources that are copyright free in their remix.